xuliwen0919/xlw-demo-1/discussion.md

 village witchcraft was not about threats to society as a whole, nor even (with rare exceptions) about threats to the village as a whole.
 It was about personal, individual malice.

+27.11.18:

+- Witch character
+- comics
+- video
+- Audience:
+  - tourists
+    - children
+    - foreigner
+- if we have time:
+  - map
+  - walking witch